10 Common Technical Interview Mistakes (And How to Avoid Them)

 def contains_duplicate(nums): # O(n)

-Why it's bad: Code becomes hard to follow, increasing the chance of bugs and making it harder for the interviewer to evaluate.
+Why this hurts.
+Code becomes hard to follow, increasing the chance of bugs and making it harder for the interviewer to evaluate.

 # Bad